ethereum-pocr/whitepaper/whitepaper.md

 The user's wallet is debitted of the $TxFee$ and the sealer of the block including that transaction receives the $TxFee$ (modulo the evolution of the EIP-1559 that is potentially applicable on the network).

-So the $TxFee$ acts as a complementary earning for the searlers, and when the sealing reward decrease the sum of $TxFee$ should progressively replace the sealing reward.
+So the $TxFee$ acts as an additional earning for the searlers, and when the sealing reward decrease the sum of $TxFee$ should progressively replace the sealing reward.

-If the $TxFee$ is given as is to the sealers, then there will be no earning difference between sealers according to the quality of their carbon footprint.
+If the $TxFee$ is given as spent to the sealers, then there will be no earning difference between sealers according to the quality of their carbon footprint.
 This will strongly impair the principal competition incentive of the Proof of Carbon Reduction network.

-To maintain the incentive the sealer will only receive $T_n(t)$ a portion of the $TxFee$ for transaction $t ∈ ℕ$ corresponding to its ranking $R(n)$ at the previous block.
+To maintain the incentive the sealer $n$ will only receive $T_n(t)$ a portion of the $TxFee$ for transaction $t ∈ ℕ$ corresponding to its ranking $R(n)$ as at the previous block.

 $$ T_n(t) = TxFee(t) * CRF(n)$$